-Deepak led on a project for ethical and sustainable international recruitment of Allied Health Professionals at Health Education England.
-He works strategically at a national level in collaboration with stakeholders and Professional Bodies to make a positive impact demonstrating the value of the role of AHP and ACP.
-He also works as a visiting lecturer teaching trainee advanced practitioners in the North West.
-Deepak has been working as the BAME Allied Health Professions Strategic advisor at NHS England and Improvement.
+Deepak led on the project of ethical and sustainable international recruitment of Allied Health Professionals at Health Education England.
+He works strategically at the national level in collaboration with stakeholders and Professional Bodies to make a positive impact demonstrating the value of the role of AHP and ACP.
+He also works as a visiting lecturer teaching trainee advanced practitioner at higher education institute in North West of England.

+He has also been working as the BAME Allied Health Professions Strategic advisor at NHS England and Improvement.
 He has now taken on a leadership role and as Chair of Black Asian Minority Ethnic (BAME) + network now called Diversity Alliance Network.

-Deepak is working for the North West Faculty for Advancing Practice as their Training Programme Director (TPD) for LD&A, where he is supporting trainee ACPs and colleagues to become successful ACPs working across the 4 pillars.
+In early 2022 the North West Faculty for Advancing Practice recruited Deepak as their Training Programme Director (TPD) for LD&A, where he is supporting trainee ACPs and colleagues to become successful ACPs working across the 4 pillars.